-Major rallies are organized all over the world in countries like US, Canada, Australia, Spain, Uruguay, Georgia etc. People flock on to either support marijuana legalization or to smoke in public.
+Major rallies are organized all over the world in countries like the US, Canada, Australia, Spain, Uruguay, Georgia, etc. People flock on to either support marijuana legalization or to smoke in public.
 Marijuana Businesses, hence are looking to leverage the holiday to find more ways to sell and market their products.

 How did it all start?

 The 420 Movement got its name from waldos from California.
 It all started in 1971, when five high school students named Steve Capper, Dave Reddix, Jeffrey Noel, Larry Schwartz, and Mark Gravich from San Rafael, California used the term 420.
 They called themselves the Waldos because "their chosen hang-out spot was a wall outside the school".
-They created a plan to search for an abandoned cannabis crop that, they had learned about, based on a treasure map made by the grower.
+They created a plan to search for an abandoned cannabis crop that they had learned about, based on a treasure map made by the grower.
 The Waldos decided that the Louis Pasteur statue on the grounds of San Rafael High School will be their meeting place, and to meet at 4:20 p.m.
 The Waldos named this mission "4:20 Louis".
-After failing several times in an attempt to find the crop, the group eventually shortened their phrase to simply "4:20", which ultimately evolved into a code-word that the teens used to mean consuming cannabis.
+After failing several times in an attempt to find the crop, the group eventually shortened their phrase to simply "4:20", which ultimately evolved into a code word that the teens used to mean consuming cannabis.

-What do 420 stands for now?
+What does 420 stand for now?

 The pot industry has also gotten directly involved in 4/20 events.
 The Cannabis Cup, for example, has become a major event at a select city’s 4/20 rally, where hundreds of vendors show off their finest marijuana products to tens of thousands of attendees.
 The event has steadily grown over the years, featuring big concerts from notable musicians like Snoop Dogg, Soja, and 2 Chainz, as well as a wide collection of marijuana businesses as sponsors.

-Some people instead of attending the public festivities, choose to stay home and enjoy a joint with their friends.
+Some people, instead of attending the public festivities, choose to stay home and enjoy a joint with their friends.
 For them, 4/20 likely remains a more casual affair void of big sponsorships and marketing.
 The shift in 4/20 from a counterculture holiday to a more corporate one shows how legalization is changing marijuana.
 Today, 4/20 is an example of this shift in action — showing cannabis’s evolution from a counterculture symbol to just another commodity that big companies can make a lot of money from.

 According to Headset, 4/20 is the biggest day for cannabis sales, driving at least 2x the revenue of an average day.
 420 is even deemed as St. Patrick`s Day for Cannabis citing the bumper sale on that day.
-Too many events are organized on this date across united states.
+Too many events are organized on this date across the united states.
 For more information click here